 Normally, I use Japanese sushi rice for making sushi and kimbap.
 They are short and wide rice.
 In the states, Calrose brand rice is very popular and easy to find in most regular grocery stores and I like to use it to make sushi and kimbap, Korean sushi rolls.

-Cooking tips for how to make easy homemade California sushi rolls:
+Cooking tips for how to make homemade California rolls:

 Sushi rice: